 “He wanted to chat more,” Carol recalls.
 “It seemed like I had to remind him I had a deadline.”
 Carol had become Bob’s primary source of socializing, which got in the way of her work.

 The Blooms’ experience is a common one that may take retirees by surprise.
-That’s because relationships often feel pretty settled later in life.
-At this point in your life, you might assume that relationship-changing life events—such as job changes, marriage or parenthood—are all in your rearview mirror.
-But relationships go through further transitions as you navigate issues like retirement, money and aging.
+That’s because relationships may feel rather settled later in life.
+While many relationship-changing life events—such as job changes, marriage or parenthood— may have already occurred, relationships can go through further transitions as you navigate changes such as retirement.

-According to Natalie Pine, managing partner of Briaud Financial Advisors, it’s a mistake to assume that your relationship with your spouse won’t change in your golden years.
+According to Natalie Pine, managing partner of Briaud Financial Advisors you should anticipate that you and your spouse will continue to evolve and change as you age. .
 “My relationship with my own husband is different now than it was when we got married at 22, and it will be different when we are 60.
 People are always changing,” Pine says.

 When Retirement Changes the Picture

-Transitioning into retirement can leave a retiree feeling lost and unable to figure out their new identity.
-Pine has seen many couples struggle because the retiree leans on their spouse while trying to find their new identity.
+Recent retirees may be surprised at the range of emotions they experience.
+Pine has seen many couples struggle because the retiree leans on their spouse while trying to adjust to their new retired status.
 This can be especially pronounced when one partner has been a stay-at-home spouse prior to the other’s retirement.

 “The stay-at-home spouse is used to having space while their partner worked,” Pine explains.
 “The retiree may think, ‘My spouse is going to just love me being around!’
 But they don’t.”